rhomobile/rhoconnect-java/README.md

 ### Establishing communication from java back-end application the rhoconnect server

-you also must to establish the communication from your java back-end application the rhoconnect instance by autowiring your data access (DAO) service layer with RhoconnectClient bean and inserting noftifications hooks there.
+You also must to establish the communication from your java back-end application the rhoconnect instance by auto-wiring your data access (DAO) service layer with RhoconnectClient bean and inserting notifications hooks there.

-     :::java
      package com.rhomobile.rhoconnect;

      public class RhoconnectClient {